As an Amazon Associate I earn from qualifying purchases.

 All in all, I love this bag.
 In all honesty…I didn’t buy this bag to review it.
 Because I already owned it.
 This has been my go-to bag for several years and I have no desire to use anything different.

-The Beacon is designed with the specific ability to carry a gaming console but I must admit I’ve never used it for that.
-It has a plethora of other benefits which make it great however:
+The Atlas is specifically designed to be travel-friendly but I must admit I’ve never used it for that.
+Its plethora of benefits make it great for everyday use as well:

 - 180 Degree Opening

 - Hip Pockets